drake7707/Drakarah3DPrinter/README.md

  - The EBB36 toolhead board is half the price as a SB2209 and works just as well.
 The terminal block kind of sucks compared to the molex connector for the heater and there is no easy 5V/12V fan option but the price makes up for it.
 It's also not limited to just the StealthBurner toolhead.
  - Speaking of toolheads, the stealthburner looks good but there are more lightweight and more compact toolheads available.
 Anthead is popular for StealthChanger builds.
  - Don't buy a Dragon HF hotend.
 It's really not worth the extra price when you can buy 4 Bambu like TZ2.0 V6 style hotends for the same price.
 Even the super cheap V6 clones work well.
+ - Buy 10m PTFE tube instead of the cheaper 1m, it's so much nicer to just have enough PTFE tube that bends are relaxed.
+So many issues I had with underextrusion and PLA filament snapping under stress was due to tight bends or pinched points in the bowden tube.